-Miao - is a small village in Changlang Changlang district with a scenic spectacle covered with lush greenery in the bank of river Nao-Dehing.
-The town has a mini zoo, museum, Bishop house, Tibetan Refugee settlement camp are some of the sightseeing points in Miao.
+Miao - is a small village in Changlang Changlang district with a scenic spectacle covered with lush greenery on the bank of river Nao-Dehing.
+The town has a mini zoo, museum, Bishop House, and Tibetan Refugee settlement camp are some of the sightseeing points in Miao.

-Namdapha National Park - Its a National park & also a tiger reserve centre.
+Namdapha National Park - It's a National park & also a tiger reserve centre.
 Covered green forest with diverse Flora & Fauna.
-Tiger, Leopard, Snow Leopard is found along with bison, black bear, deer etc. It's also one of the popular tourist attraction.
+Tiger, Leopard, and Snow Leopard are found along with bison, black bear, deer etc. It's also one of the popular tourist attractions.

 Ledo Road - The historic Ledo road, connecting India with China via Burma (Present-day Myanmar), passes through Changlang.
 During the second world war, this road was constructed under the leadership of General Joseph Stilwell.
 In his memory, the road is still named Stilwell road.
 Pangsau pass is the border of India and Myanmar which is often visited by Indian tourists.
 The border restrictions are not very strict here and tourists are allowed to enter Myanmar and return back after a short trip inside.

-There are various tribes that live in Changlang a district like Tangsas, Tutsas, Singphos etc. Majority of the people in the region have adapted to Christianity or Buddhism.
+There are various tribes that live in Changlang a district like Tangsas, Tutsas, Singphos etc. The majority of the people in the region have adapted to Christianity or Buddhism.
 The Singphos are Buddhist by religion.

 Pong Kuh Festival is the oldest festival of Tutsas tribe during the rainy season.
-This festival is also related to agriculture, the tribal perform their tribal dance with great joy.
+This festival is also related to agriculture, the tribals perform their tribal dance with great joy.